 If I’d hang the planter from the ceiling it would be even higher but I prefer our curtain rods for sure.

 It doesn’t matter though since he isn’t doing any damage.

 I hope you liked today’s simple DIY macrame plant hanger tutorial and aren’t getting sick of macrame yet.
-But like I mentioned, macrame yarn is the only thing I have in abundance at home.
-It keeps me busy and I so enjoy making it, and it looks so good with my home decor.
+But as I mentioned, macrame yarn is the only thing I have in abundance at home.
+It keeps me busy, I enjoy making it, and it looks so good with my home decor.